sequenceiq/cloudbreak-shell/README.md

 You have 3 options to give it a try:

 - use our prepared [docker image](https://github.com/sequenceiq/docker-cb-shell) - **recommended** solution
-- download the latest self-containing executable jar from our maven repo
+- download the latest self-containing executable jar from our maven repo with the ./latest-release.sh file
 - build it from source

 ### Build from source